sarahmthomas/CS193_Fall18_Lab3/README.md

 You should now see the main IntelliJ screen.

 1) Checkout a project from Version Control

+**NOTE: If you just clone without letting IntelliJ configure everything for you, it's a pain in the butt to fix.
+Please let IntelliJ create everything for you! **

 NOTE: If you did not close projects and end up on the main IntelliJ screen, you can also just go to **VCS --> Checkout from Version Control**